 Information post AstraZeneca (Vaxzevria) vaccine

-Thankyou for taking an important step in moving towards a safer community
+Thank you for taking an important step in moving toward a safer community

 It takes about 2 weeks after your dose of vaccine to achieve maximal immunity from it, so it’s important to continue practicing COVID-19 safety to reduce your risk of exposure.

 Below are some resources for information about your vaccination.
 This would all have been included in your consent form, but we realise it’s not always handy to dig that up.
 So please bookmark this page for future reference.